Mackenzie-Frey/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

   end
 end
 ```
+**FlashCard**

+Its time to create your next flashcard!
+Using the same format that we used for \#map, create a flashcard for \#find - including syntax, return value, and use-cases.

 **Turn & Talk**
-Share your code with your neighbor.
-Talk them through what is happening line by line - be specific.
+Share you flashcard with your neighbor.
+Talk them through it and be specific.
 What is similar/different?
-Why did you make the choices you made?
+Are there any changes/additions you want to make to your own flashcard?

 ### `find_all` / `select`